mkishi1221/mkishi1221.github.io/README.md

 ## 👤 About

-**Masayuki Kishi** - Product Manager and Full-Stack 0→1 MVP Builder
+**Masayuki Kishi** - Senior Product Manager and Full-Stack 0→1 MVP Builder

 - 🚀 Led AI and SaaS product launches from 0 to 1
 - 🏭 Experience in 3D visualization for nuclear industry